Nilesh-021/phishing/README.md

-# CodeAlpha Phishing Awareness Training
+# Phishing Awareness Training

 ## 📌 Project Overview

-This project is a phishing awareness training presentation developed for the CodeAlpha Cyber Security Internship.
+This project is a phishing awareness training presentation.

 The presentation helps users understand phishing attacks, recognize suspicious messages and fake websites, and follow safe practices to reduce phishing risks.